 About Deeda Blair

-With devotion, knowledge and perseverance, Deeda Blair has been a catalyst for bold medical research and scientific breakthroughs for more than five decades.
-Her passion for biomedical research and global public health combined with her unique ability to convene individuals from business and science to marshal resources and ideas allows experts to tackle some of the world’s most critical health challenges.
-Her efforts have accelerated groundbreaking research and generated discoveries in the fields of AIDS, infectious disease and cancer, work that is saving lives.
-Learn more about Deeda Blair’s work as Secretary and Director of the Foundation for the National Institutes of Health (FNIH), Co-Chair of the Harvard AIDS Initiative International Advisory Council, and Vice President and Director Emeritus of the Albert and Mary Lasker Foundation by clicking here.
+With devotion, knowledge, and perseverance, Deeda Blair has been a catalyst for bold medical research and scientific breakthroughs for more than five decades.
+Her passion for biomedical research and global public health, combined with her unique ability to convene individuals from business and science to marshal resources and ideas, allows experts to tackle some of the world’s most critical health challenges.
+Her efforts have accelerated groundbreaking research and generated discoveries in the fields of AIDS, infectious disease, and cancer—work that is saving lives.

-Now Deeda Blair is building upon her work by establishing the Deeda Blair Research Initiative for Disorders of the Brain at the FNIH.
-This unprecedented initiative will provide flexible, unrestricted funding to scientists to help them explore creative, even disruptive, new ideas that will accelerate advances in diagnosis and treatment of mental illness
+Now Deeda Blair is building upon her work through the Deeda Blair Research Initiative for Disorders of the Brain at the FNIH.
+This unprecedented initiative provides flexible, unrestricted funding to scientists to help them explore creative, even disruptive, new ideas that will accelerate advances in diagnosis and treatment of mental illness.

 The initiative has great personal meaning for Deeda, as it was established in memory of her son, William McCormick Blair, III.
-As a young man, William struggled with anxiety and depression and was diagnosed with bipolar illness.
+As a young man, William struggled with anxiety and depression and was diagnosed with bipolar disorder.
 In 2004, Deeda and her late husband lost William to suicide.
-Now, through the initiative, Deeda will provide support for innovative research about disorders of the brain, creating hope for the millions of people worldwide who struggle with mental illness and also for their families.
+Now, through the initiative, Deeda provides support for innovative research about disorders of the brain, creating hope for the millions of people worldwide who struggle with mental illness and also for their families.

 About the Initiative

-The Research Initiative was created to improve the diagnosis and treatment of severe mental illness, including mood disorders, anxiety disorders, depression, bipolar illness, and psychotic disorders.
-The intention of this initiative is to accelerate basic research to discover new targets and approaches for therapy with unrestricted and flexible funding.
-The collaborations facilitated by this initiative will have the potential to save lives and forestall great pain and suffering.
-The program will be administered by the Foundation for the National Institutes of Health.
+The Research Initiative was created to improve the diagnosis and treatment of severe mental illness, including mood disorders, anxiety, depression, bipolar disorder, and psychotic disorders.
+The intention is to accelerate basic research to discover new targets and approaches for therapy with unrestricted and flexible funding.
+The collaborations it facilitates will have the potential to save lives and prevent great pain and suffering.
+The program is administered by the FNIH.

-Unlike a typical grant program, these awards will be determined by a Scientific Award Selection Committee of independent scientists and thinkers.
-Awardees will be encouraged to develop novel ways of thinking about the brain.
+Unlike a typical grant program, these awards are determined by a Scientific Award Selection Committee of independent scientists and thinkers.
+Awardees are encouraged to develop novel ways of thinking about the brain.
 In addition to transforming what we already know, these individuals or groups will seek new approaches to change our basic understanding of mental illness.
 Though the focus of the program is mental illness, it may help in an understanding of the brain and of its other diseases.

 Scientific Selection Committee